- Apply for grants

 - Review application

-- Supported research (database in Swedish)
+- Supported research (database)

 The purpose of the programme is to create conditions for the most distinguished researchers to conduct long-term research of great potential that involves considerable risk-taking.